Merlin83b/prometheus-zfs/README.md

 ## bin/zpool

 `bin/zpool` is a shell-script that can be used to fake a 'zpool' command on your local development machine where you might not have ZFS installed.
 It will simply run zpool over SSH on a remote host.
-Set environment variable ZFSHOST to whatever host you want to remote to.
+Set environment variable ZFSHOST to whatever host you want to remote to and environment variable SSHUSER to the username you'd like to use to connect.
+The script will use `sudo zpool` on that host.

 The script also has some simple sed statements prepared (you will have to remove the hash signs manually) to fake different pool statuses for testing purposes.